nvpnathan/DU-Cloud-APIs/README.md

 ### Processing Documents

-1. Place the documents you want to process in the specified folder (`Example Documents` by default).
+1. Place the documents you want to process in the specified folder (`example_documents` by default).

 2. Run the main script `main.py` to process the documents: